ShannonKroes/MSPN_privacy/README.md

-For any questions, please send an email to shannonkroes@hotmail.com
+For any questions, please send an email to m.janssen@sanquin.nl

 ## Installation